 The cornucopia was a pile of drawstring bags containing survival supplies, as well as one of the three items needed to win the game (weapon, food, water).
 I transformed simple black canvas backpacks with a Mockingjay logo that I made with gold spray paint and a stencil I made on my Silhouette machine.

-Besides the normal survival items in the bag, I included a few items customized to match our The Hunger Games theme, which we made special by adding our labels.
+Besides the normal survival items in the bag, I included a few items customized to match the Hunger Games party theme, using labels from the printables:

 - Tracker Jacker Repellant (a small can of Off Family Care bug spray)